itucsdb1510/itucsdb1510/docs/user/member3.rst

     A race can be added with filling the below form.
 Race type is selected from the options served with an dropdown menu.
   Race place is selected from the cycroute options that are composed of routes added by admin served with an dropdown menu.
-  The current user's ID is selected by his/her username from the user session to assign a participant to this race and the current race's ID is selected to insert to the RACE_MEMBERS table as a row composed of this user's ID and this race's ID.
+  The current user's ID is selected by his/her username from the user session to assign a participant to this race and the current race's ID is selected to insert to the RACE_RESULTS table as a row composed of this user's ID and this race's ID.

 .. figure:: member3/addrace.png
    :align: center